American College of Gastroenterology

 People with diverticulitis can develop related complications including:

-• Stricture –a narrowing of the colon in the area of diverticulitis.
+• Stricture –a narrowing of the colon.

 Treatment